Fermented Green Lablab Beans for a Healthy Gut

 February 1, 2017

 I am not a big fan of green beans, but fermented they taste amazing, similar to gherkins.
 I only fermented green lablab beans yet, but you can ferment any green beans.
 Remember, all fermented food is good for your gut and your immune system - so enjoy!

-5Cover beans with clean grape leaves (if using).
-Add sufficient filtered water to cover the leaves.
+6Cover beans with clean grape leaves (if using).
+Add sufficient of the previously boilded water to cover the leaves.
 Close the jar tightly.

 *Other common names for lablab bean are hyacinth bean, bonavist bean/pea, dolichos bean, seim bean, Egyptian kidney bean, Indian bean, bataw and Australian pea.

 HOT TIP: Don't throw out the fermented liquid, because it contains healthy probiotics as well.
 Add some to salads or soups, or drink half a cup before meals to aid digestion.